Explanation of the occurrence of a chargeback, with a detailed breakdown by type and prevention options

 If the chargeback rate exceeds certain thresholds

-set by card networks and other financial institutions they do business with, they may face fines, additional chargeback fees, and even termination of their trading account.
+set by card networks and other financial institutions merchants do business with, they